ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 1. Quantum Espresso input files are ordered with 'tags'.
 These 'tags' start with a `&` and end with a `/`.
 They are blocks of input parameters.
 2. Directory containing your pseudopotentials defined later in the input file.
 The directory `.` means the current directory.
 3. Bravais lattice type e.g. simple cubic, face centered cubic etc. These are documented on the [Quantum Espresso input description page](https://www.quantum-espresso.org/documentation/input-data-description/).
 You will get familiar with this throughout the course. ibrav = 1 is a simple cubic lattice.
-4. Crystalographic constant i.e. cell vector length.
+4. Crystallographic constant i.e. cell vector length.
 Simple cubic with A=15 means a 15x15x15 Å box.
 5. Number of atoms.
 6. Number of species.
 7. Energy cutoff for wavefunction expansion.
 You will learn more about this in your lectures and [Lab 3](../lab03/readme.md)
 8. Atomic species, atomic mass and the name of the pseudopotential file.
 9. Below this tag are the atomic positions of your atoms.
 The `angstrom` after `ATOMIC_POSITIONS` specifies these are in cartesian coordinates in units of Å.
-10. K-Points for the calculation.
-We have chosen to do this calculation at the Gamma point since we are dealing with molecules.
+10. K-points are wave vectors of electrons.
+As we are interested in bound electronic states of molecules in this lab, we are using k=(0,0,0).
+This k-point is also known as the Gamma point.

-Later we will learn how to visualise the structure, but for now, here is our methane molecule:
+Later we will learn how to visualise the structure, but for now, here is what our methane molecule looks:

 <figure markdown="span">
 ![methane](assets/methane.png){ width="900" }